UMich-CURLY/NeuralBKI/README.md

 # NeuralBKI
 Welcome!
-This repository contains all software used to create the Convolutional Bayesian Kernel Inference Neural Network.
+This repository contains all software used to create the Convolutional Bayesian Kernel Inference Neural Network (ICRA '23).
+For ROS implementation, see [https://github.com/UMich-CURLY/BKI_ROS](https://github.com/UMich-CURLY/BKI_ROS).
 <p align="center">
  <img width="600" src="https://user-images.githubusercontent.com/91337470/191110565-cc98d66e-43a9-4b8e-8b63-e657fd899a1f.gif">
 </p>

+## Update
+An extension with ROS implementation and a sliding window approach from our updated TRO '24 paper can be found in [https://github.com/UMich-CURLY/BKI_ROS](https://github.com/UMich-CURLY/BKI_ROS).
+This code contains the initial experiments validating the idea, while BKI_ROS is more useful to understand how to fit the idea into a real-time solution.

 ## Table of Contents
  - [Network](#network)